qngdt/dql/README.md

 ### QueryBlock

 - `NewQueryBlock(name string, criteria string) *QueryBlock`: Creates a new query block.
+- `WithCriteria(criteria ...string) *QueryBlock`: Adds one or more criteria to the query block.
 - `WithDirectives(directives ...string) *QueryBlock`: Adds directives to the query block.
 - `WithAttributes(attrs ...*Attribute) *QueryBlock`: Adds attributes to the query block.
 - `String() string`: Generates a string representation of the query block.